BWeigell/Paper/MLOps Platfrom/Platform Design.md

 The metadata store mainly results from the metadata capture capability (CB-16).
 Hence, it must support capturing the defined metadata categories: model, dependency, and pipeline metadata.
 To realize the dependency metadata category, which is responsible for establishing a full model lineage, the metadata store must interact with the SCM, Data Store, Model Registry, and Image Registry.
 This interaction can occur directly with each component or through a chained approach.
 In the chained approach, the Metadata Store links to the first component, which then links to one of the remaining components.
 For example, the metadata store could link its captured metadata only to the responsible code version at the SCM.
 The source code then links to the used image and dataset and the resulting model, which also enhances reproducibility (CB-17).

 Additionally, the metadata store is required to improve collaboration (CB-11) and enable CM (CB-10).
 The metadata store reduces knowledge silos about model dependency, pipeline, and general model metadata by providing this information at a central location.
-CM uses the stored information about the model and the pipeline in the Metadata Store to compare the deployed model with its captured parameters about the same model to detect changes like higher inference latency or reduced model performance.
+CM uses the stored information about the model and the pipeline in the Metadata Store to compare the deployed model with its previously captured parameters during training to detect changes like higher inference latency or reduced model performance.

 Artifact Manangement